How dynamically lazy load vue 3 components for better performance

 Imagine you have number of big components that you want load them dynamically based on the input or prop,

-you might say, Okay I just Import them and use v-if
+you might say, Okay I just Import them and use

 <template>